-Student's Name: ID Number: Faculty Member (print/sign): 1 Course: Date: in the Student Handbook.
-Faculty member's assessment of the some Low-Level violation: minimal and/or penalty imposed (such as lower small portion of the overall work required Mid-level violation: substantiand/or penalty imposed (such as givic considerable portion of the overall work required High-level violation: results it sanctions may be determined by the A ally affects a student's final grade, because the assignment value ering of a student's grade on the work in question) consist of a red for the course. ially affects a student's final grade, because the assignment value ing the student no credit for the work in question) consist of a rk required for the course. in a student receiving a grade of F in the course; possible further academic Integrity Officer. in addition to describing the violation, the date of violation, and Student Section: I am aware of my rights with the College Integrity Officer or the Academic Integri e Judicial System including the right to a hearing by the Academic rity Hearing Board.
-I admit to violating the sanction issued by the faculty member Academic Integrity Policy as stated above and accept the above r.
-I admit to violating the above sanction issued by the faculty m Academic Integrity Policy as stated above but I do not accept the nember.
-I do not admit to viola accept the above sanction issued by the ating the Academic Integrity Policy as stated above and I do not he faculty member.
-I do not admit to violat the above sanction issued by the facul ting the Academic Integrity Policy as stated above but I do accept Ity member.
-Student's Signature Date
+Student's Name: ID Number: Faculty Member (print/sign): / Course: Date: in the Student Handbook.
+Faculty member's assessment of the Low-Level violation: minicand/or penalty imposed (such as less small portion of the overall work recommendation in the management of the overall work recommendation in the overall with the commendation in the overall work recommendation in the overall work recommendatio antially affects a student's final grade, because the assignment value giving the student no credit for the work in question) consist of a work required for the course.
+Its in a student receiving a grade of F in the course; possible further e Academic Integrity Officer. de, in addition to describing the violation, the date of violation, and Student Section: I am aware of my rights with the Coll Integrity Officer or the Academic Int lege Judicial System including the right to a hearing by the Academic regrity Hearing Board.
+I admit to violating t sanction issued by the faculty mem the Academic Integrity Policy as stated above and accept the above ber.
+I admit to violating t above sanction issued by the facult the Academic Integrity Policy as stated above but I do not accept the y member.
+I do not admit to vi accept the above sanction issued b iolating the Academic Integrity Policy as stated above and I do not y the faculty member.
+I do not admit to vice the above sanction issued by the fa plating the Academic Integrity Policy as stated above but I do accept culty member.
+Student's Signature